revomatico/ansible-linstor/README.md

 - Automatically creates storage pools
 - Can use existing ETCD as database
 - Deploys and configures CSI driver to Kubernetes
+- No LINBIT account required as it does not deppend on external resources

 ## Prerequisites